Hyprtxt/bootstrapfour/readme.md

 This project is still very much in it's infancy.
 Bootstrap 4 is still on it's first alpha preview, but that shouldn't stop us from developing an awesome BS4 theme for WordPress developers.

 I was inspired by the awesome work of [DevDM](http://devdm.com/) on [DevDmBootstrap3](https://github.com/dannymachal/DevDmBootstrap3).
-I am combining the best of DevDmBootstrap3 with things good parts of the [twentyfifteen] WordPress default theme.
+I am combining the best of DevDmBootstrap3 with the good parts of the [twentyfifteen] WordPress default theme.

 ## Features (So Far)